Design for Living

 Cast: Fredric March, Miriam Hopkins, Gary Cooper, Edward Everett Horton, Franklin Pangborn, Isabel Jewell

-Crew: Ben Hecht (Screenplay), Ernst Lubitsch (Director), Victor Milner (Director of Photography), Ernst Lubitsch (Producer), Travis Banton (Costume Design), Frances Marsh (Editor)
+Crew: Ernst Lubitsch (Director), Ben Hecht (Screenplay), Ernst Lubitsch (Producer), Victor Milner (Director of Photography), Hans Dreier (Art Direction), Frances Marsh (Editor)

 Runtime: 91 minutes